LibraryOfStuff/LibraryOfStuff.github.io/README.md

 ## Question 1: Do you use AI?
 **Answer:** Because I am a bit rusty with HTML and stuff, I did use AI.
 Note that most of my projects usually are made by me, but the S-Paint Image Tools and Index.html were created with assistance as I'm not perfect with HTML, and I don't want a garbage looking website.

-## Question 2: What is FractalMouth?
+## Question 2: What is FractalStorm?
 **Answer:** I don't know what I am to be honest, I just became like this ever since I tried going to the second dimension...
 It worked, but now I look like this AND I AM TRAPPED IN THE 2nd DIMENSION!
 Please save me...

 ## Question 3: Is the ISS Tracker working?